gohugoio/hugoDocs/content/en/content-management/formats.md

 ### AsciiDoc

 Create your content in the [AsciiDoc][] format preceded by front matter.
-Hugo renders AsciiDoc content to HTML using the Asciidoctor executable.
-You must install Asciidoctor and its dependencies (Ruby) to render the AsciiDoc content format.
+Hugo renders AsciiDoc content to HTML using the `asciidoctor` executable.
+You must install `asciidoctor` and its dependencies (Ruby) to render the AsciiDoc content format.

 > [!NOTE]
 > Hugo's default security policy does not permit execution of the `asciidoctor` binary.
 You must add it to the [`security.exec.allow`][] list in your project configuration.

 You can configure the AsciiDoc renderer in your [project configuration][configure asciidoc].

-In its default configuration, Hugo passes these CLI flags when calling the Asciidoctor executable:
+In its default configuration, Hugo passes these CLI flags when calling the `asciidoctor` executable:

 ```sh
 --no-header-footer
 ```

-The CLI flags passed to the Asciidoctor executable depend on configuration.
+The CLI flags passed to the `asciidoctor` executable depend on configuration.
 You may inspect the flags when building your project:

 ```sh
 hugo build --logLevel info